antimetal/docs/docs/faq/index.md

 **Why do the Antimetal invoice dates not match what I see in my Stripe billing portal?**

 </summary>
 We send out the detailed invoice on the 6th of the month.
 On the 8th of the month, we send a Stripe invoice (which automatically charges the payment method on file) which will have an associated receipt.
+Stripe shows the 6th-8th since that's when we send out invoices, but invoices will always be for a single month of services.

 </details>